Maria Albin Boniecki

 Maria Albin Bończa-Boniecki (1908–1995) was a Polish artist.
-A survivor of the Nazi concentration camp Majdanek, he emigrated to the United States of America in 1957.
+A survivor of the Nazi concentration camp Majdanek, he took part in the Warsaw Uprising and upon liberation from German POW camps settled in Paris.
+He emigrated to the United States of America in 1957.

 Biography

 Early life

-Boniecki's father, a Polish patriot, was deported to Siberia when Boniecki was five.
-Boniecki's mother chose to follow with her children.
+Boniecki's father, Antoni a Polish patriot, was deported to Siberia when Boniecki was five.
+Boniecki's mother, Stanisława, chose to follow with her children.
 The circumstances following the Russian Revolution produced an opportunity for Boniecki, his mother and his siblings to slip away.
 With much difficulty they found a way to Poland, arriving in 1921.

 Boniecki studied at the Academy of Fine Arts in Warsaw, and graduated in 1929.
 He produced many sculptures before the war, notably Birth of Thought, presently held at the National Museum, Warsaw.
 He was awarded a permanent membership of Zachęta, the Polish Masters National Museum of Fine Arts.

 World War II

 After the war broke out, Boniecki joined the Polish underground resistance.
 In 1939 he worked as a volunteer medic, and from 1940 to 1942 took part in counterintelligence in Warsaw, Sub-district II under the pseudonym "Adam".

 He was arrested by the Gestapo in October 1942 and imprisoned and interrogated at the infamous Pawiak prison.
 Thence he was sent to Majdanek concentration camp.

 Despite being a subject of Nazi experiments and appalling conditions at the camp, Boniecki continued fashioning sculptures out of whatever he could find to encourage hope and endurance in his fellow prisoners, and in memory of those murdered.
 His heavily symbolic sculptures included: